Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 <a name="Ex2Task1" />
 #### Task 1: Creating a new Custom Action Filter ####

-In this task, you will create a new Custom Action Filter to inject into the StoreController class and learn how to manage the execution order of the filters.
+In this task, you will create a new Custom Action Filter to inject into the StoreController class, learning how to manage the execution order of the filters.

 1. Open the begin solution **MvcMusicStore.sln** at **Source\Ex02-ManagingMultipleAF\Begin**.
 You can also continue using the End solution you obtained by completing Exercise 1.